MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/auditing/configure.md

 ## Enable or disable tables and columns for auditing

-If you want to change which tables or columns support auditing, you must update the respective `IsAuditEnabled.Value` property.
+To change which tables and columns support auditing, update their `IsAuditEnabled.Value` property.

 ### Tables